r3f-cutter/r3f-cutter/README.md

 # Overview
 This package provides a `<Cutter>` component based on [react-three-fiber](https://github.com/pmndrs/react-three-fiber) that can clip and cap `mesh`es in an arbitrary scene in a manner similar to [this](https://codesandbox.io/s/r3f-torus-capped-9f5kyb) example.
+A `<Cutter>` will clip and cap all descendant meshes using a [Plane](https://threejs.org/docs/index.html?q=Plane#api/en/math/Plane) specified via its `plane` prop.
+This gives the meshes the appearance of filled solides instead of hollow objects with just surfaces.
+The caps at the clipping plane position use the same material as the original mesh.

 A simple example of usage is something like: